 Sustainability has become the cornerstone of many policy goals, project plans and personal decisions.
 The United Nations define sustainability as "meeting the needs of the present without compromising the ability of future generations to meet their own needs".
 In other words, considering that not only future generations but also the same generation in the future can be affected, sustainability means using resources today in a way that does not compromise the availability of resources tomorrow.
 We develop a model to study sustainability theoretically and experimentally.
 Our Sustainability Game has three essential features that make it suitable for studying this concept.
 First, it is dynamic so that decisions made today have an impact on the availability of resources in the future.
 Second, it includes threshold effects, such that a limited amount of resource utilization can be absorbed and has no impact on the future, but an over-use (i.e., usage above the threshold) leads to a decline in future resources.
 Third, the game features a tension between private and collective interests when there are multiple decision makers.
-As discussed extensively below, these features set our model apart from most of the pre-existing literature.
-Pre-existing models capture several features of sustainability, while our conceptual innovation is to bring these elements together in one tractable model.
+As discussed extensively below, combining these features set our model apart from most of the pre-existing literature.
 The way our model captures sustainability fits particularly well to problems of conservation, be it concerning personal health or concerning a natural resource that cannot grow arbitrarily.

 We first derive theoretical predictions from this Sustainability Game by studying its equilibria.
-As an equilibrium concept, we use Markov Perfect Equilibrium (MPE), following, e.g., Vespa (2020).
-We then test these predictions in a pre-registered laboratory experiment.
+As an equilibrium concept, we use Markov Perfect Equilibrium (MPE), following, e.g., Vespa (2020)1 We then test these predictions in a pre-registered laboratory experiment.
 In the experiment, we focus on varying two dimensions: the number of decision makers and the sustainability threshold.
 We divide participants into three treatment groups.
 In the baseline treatment (T-Baseline) there are four decision makers, while in the T-OnePlayer treatment there is only one.
 Comparing the two treatments allows an assessment of the extent to which free-riding incentives impact sustainability.
 In many applications, such as climate and environment preservation, cooperation between many individuals is required to reach a sustainable path, and the temptation to free ride and over-use resources is strong.
-There are however also instances where an individual is solely responsible for maintaining a resource.
+There are however also instances where an individual is solely involved in maintaining a resource.
 One such example is personal health.
 An individual can refrain from unhealthy habits such as smoking, drinking, or eating sugary or fatty products and thereby maintain a good health level.
-Our model enables us to compare how an individual manages sustainability compared to the case of multiple decision makers.
+Our model enables us to compare how an individual manages sustainability compared to the case of multiple decision makers involved.
 The results (both theoretical and experimental) clearly show that players are more likely to reach the sustainability threshold when they are solely responsible for the decision and they are also less likely to contribute zero.